Admiral-Instruments/SquidStatAPI/instructions.md

 This project's full source code can be found in the ManualExperimentDemo folder.
 We suggest using Qt Creator to build and launch the application using the instructions in the .pro file in the directory of the source code.
 Alternatively, qmake can be called directly on the .pro file.
+Before running the executable, ensure the `#define` constants in **SquidStateHandler.cpp** have been given absolute paths to your appropriate documents folder (where custom experiments are kept in .json form), and where the dynamic libraries for the builder elements reside.
+Lastly, create a folder with the name "csv" on the desktop.

 **main.cpp**